rkukuh/web-developer-shortcut/README.md

 While other guide refers to so many resources that overwhelming for most of newbie, this one contains at most 3 most-referenced resources per study category per subject.

-So now you can focus on learning instead of picking similiar study subjects.
+So now you can focus on learning instead of picking study subjects.

 ## Table of Content